 - Value Layer

 - A vertex color layer for random per-particle values.

 The render above shows a single plane mesh object assigned to two different vertex groups and each of those vertex groups is assigned to a separate and independent particle system, with each particle system being assigned to a different Particle Instance modifier.
 In the case shown the Particle Instance modifiers are added to a sphere and a cube.
 See example blend-file.

 In this example, a single Keyed particle travels through four points (green planes), on an elliptical path.
 The Particle Instance modifier is added to a cylinder object and then associated with that Keyed particle system.

 When the Create Along Paths is activated, instead of the cylinder location just following the position of the particle, the cylinder mesh is fitted to the shape of the path followed by the particle.
 The mesh geometry of the object which is deformed can have an impact on how well the deformation is carried out.
 In the case of the cylinder, it has many loop cuts along its length so that it can bend at those points to deform along the particle path.

-The Particle Instance modifier Create Along Paths works for hair (strand) particles as well as with keyed particles.
-In this case the mesh of the Particle Instance modifier will follow the length and profile of the hair strands paths.
+The Particle Instance modifier Create Along Paths feature works for hair (strand) particles as well as with keyed particles.
+In this case, the mesh of the Particle Instance modifier will follow the length and profile of the hair strands paths.

-Strands when they are generated instantly die when created so for the Create Along Paths checkbox to be of any use, you must also have the Dead checkbox activated.
+Strands, when they are generated, instantly die when created, so for the Create Along Paths checkbox to be of any use, you must also have the Dead checkbox enabled.